 First Judicial District - Gilpin County Court Judge

-The First Judicial District Commission on Judicial Performance unanimously recommends that Judge Fred Rodgers BE RETAINED.
+Based upon this information, the Commission on Judicial Performance recommends Judge Rodgers SHOULD BE RETAINED